Particular/docs.particular.net/samples/saga/batching/sample.md

 ---
-title: Batch messages using Saga
+title: Batch messages using sagas
-summary: Use batching when generating tasks using Saga
+summary: Use batching when generating tasks using sagas
-reviewed: 2022-04-09
+reviewed: 2022-07-18
 component: Core
 related:
 - nservicebus/sagas